Lactobacillus crispatus: Genome

 Even within L. crispatus there is substantial genetic variation: strains of L. crispatus have genome sizes ranging from 1.83 to 2.7 Mb, and encode 1,839 (EM-LC1) to 2,688 (FB077-07) proteins.

-The genome of Lactobacillus crispatus strain ST1, which colonizes chicken, consists of about 2,043,161 nucleotides and encodes 2,024 proteins, 76 RNA genes and has a circular chromosomal shape.
+Different L. crispatus strains possess host and body site-specific adaptations that enable it to thrive in distinct ecological niches such as the human vaginal tract and the poultry gut.

+Comparative genomic analyses of 105 L. crispatus strains from human and poultry origins reveal that, strains cluster distinctly by host species and body site while maintaining a conserved core genome.
+Vaginal isolates of L. crispatus contain many genes related to acid tolerance, redox activity, carbohydrate-binding molecules, and mechanisms to cope with oxidative stress.
+Meanwhile, gut-derived strains from humans and poultry contain many genes involved in carbohydrate metabolism, CRISPR-Cas immune system types, prophage sequences, and surface structures like pili.

 Ecology

-The strain of Lactobacillus crispastus was originally isolated from a pouch in a chicken gullet and is considered to be one of the strongest H2O2-producing lactobacilli.
+Lactobacillus crispatus was originally isolated from a pouch in a chicken gullet and is considered to be one of the strongest H2O2-producing lactobacilli.
+Its niche is characterized by nutrient-rich, microaerophilic to anaerobic conditions and is a normal inhabitant of the lower reproductive tract in healthy women as well as the gastrointestinal tract of vertebrates, namely humans, chickens and turkeys.
+Functionally, like other lactic acid-producing bacteria, it may prevent infections through production of lactic acid, thereby lowering the pH (typically below 4.5).

 Like many other Lactobacillus species, it can be severely altered by changes to the immune system, hormone levels and from the use of antimicrobials.
-Lactobacillus crispatus is a normal inhabitant of the lower reproductive tract in healthy women.

 Probiotic use

+Many scientific studies in humans are being conducted with different Lactobacillus crispatus strains to test for the prevention of recurrent bacterial vaginosis, urinary tract infections, and preterm birth.

-CTV-05 gelatin suppository capsules (LACTIN-V) are inserted into the vagina as a probiotic that can help maintain healthy flora.
+One example, CTV-05 gelatin suppository capsules (LACTIN-V) are inserted into the vagina as a probiotic that can help maintain a healthy microbiome.
 Studies have shown that L. crispastus CTV-05 effectively colonized the vagina and helped prevent and treat recurrent bacterial vaginosis and other genital infections.
 Scientists have stated that evidence from clinical trials suggests that these probiotics will safely and effectively treat bacterial vaginosis if used alone or alongside an antibiotic treatment if an infection had already arisen.

-Condom use has showed increased colonization of Lactobacillus crispatus in the vagina because it protects against both bacterial vaginosis (BV) and human immunodeficiency virus (HIV).
+In poultry, L. crispatus supplementation either alone or together with other Lactobacillus species is being tested to determine whether there are beneficial effects regarding inflammation, dysbiosis and production metrics.